mmp/pbrt-v3/README.md

   hair, fur, and grass.
 * PLY mesh support: meshes in PLY format can be used directly: `Shape "plymesh" "string filename" "mesh.ply"`
+  * Existing scenes with triangle meshes specified via `Shape "trianglemesh"` can be converted to PLY using the `--toply` command-line option, which emits a PLY mesh for each triangle mesh and prints an updated scene description file to standard out.
 * Realistic camera model: tracing rays through lenses to make images!
 See the `scenes/dragons` example scene.
 * Participating media: the boundaries of shapes are now used to delineate